How to Order Your Mississippi Driving Record

 What is on my Mississippi driving record?

-Depending on the type of driving record and where you purchase it, your Mississippi driving record may provide either a partial or complete outline of your personal MS driving history.
-If you order your driving record directly from the Mississippi Department of Public Safety, it will contain:
+Depending on the type of driving record and where you purchase it, your Mississippi driving record may be partial or complete.
+If you order your driving record directly from the Mississippi DPS, it will contain:

 - A list of driver’s license suspensions or revocations.